VNG-Realisatie/nlx/docs/docs/try-nlx/helm/0preparation.md

     --remote-name https://gitlab.com/commonground/nlx/nlx/-/raw/master/technical-docs/nlx-helm-installation-guide/outway-internal-tls.yaml
 ```

-Check the files are now in your working directory with:
+Check the files are now in your working directory using:

 ```
 ls